 We sent around 3-4 applications for Auckland sits and secured two sits for that month.
-The first one was for 3 days – which was for two terriers – and we didn’t even meet the homeowner before she left, she was very chill and simply happy enough to talk on the phone and left us detailed instructions at the house.
+The first one was for 3 days – which was for two terriers – and we didn’t even meet the homeowner before she left, she was very chill and simply happy enough to talk on the phone and left us detailed pet sitting instructions document at the house.

 The next Auckland house sit started soon after that one finished and was for one week, taking care of an older chocolate Labrador and an elderly Cat.

 We did meet with those homeowners and they said they had received a lot of applications but they loved our profile and authenticity.